benzman81/homebridge-http-webhooks/README.md

 For fanv2 you can call the url from any system to switch the fanv2 on or off.

 # Update a Numeric Accessory
-To update a numeric accessory you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&value=NEWVALUE`
+To update a numeric accessory, you need to call the url `http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToUpdate&value=NEWVALUE`

 ## Temperature Sensor
 For temperature sensors the value for `NEWVALUE` is the new temperature reading.